SysKitTeam/docs-point/releases/data-center/syskit-point-2025-3/point-2025-3-95-release-note.md

 ---
-description: This article lists improvements and bug fixes in Syskit Point version 2025.3.95
+description: This article lists features, improvements, and bug fixes in Syskit Point version 2025.3.95
 ---

 # Syskit Point 2025.3.95